thefoxbox/gerrit2-trac/README.md

     python /opt/gerrit2/bin/gerrit2trac.py $(basename $0) "$@"

+Verify that the Trac username specified in $site\_path/etc/gerrit2trac.config can log into Trac and has TICKET\_MODIFY privileges.

 ## Usage

 Once the Gerrit hooks have been created, any corresponding Gerrit hook action will update the Trac ticket referenced in the Git commit message.

 ## Workflow customization

-Trac ticket update attributes _comment_, _action_ and _cc_  can be customized in the _[workflow]_ section of $site\_path/etc/gerrit2trac.config.
+Trac ticket attributes _comment_, _action_ and _cc_  can be customized in the _[workflow]_ section of $site\_path/etc/gerrit2trac.config.
 See the following examples for a sample custom workflow.

-Variable substitution in comments is supported where _$variable_ is an available parameter.
+Variable substitution is supported where _$variable_ is an available Gerrit hook parameter.
-See `gerrit2trac.py -h` for a list of available parameters.

 See the Gerrit Hook [documentation](https://gerrit-review.googlesource.com/Documentation/config-hooks.html) for a list of available hooks and the associated parameters.

-Note: When using variable substitution, hyphenated parameters must be referenced without the hyphen.
+Note: When using variable substitution, variable names need to be lower case and not include the hyphen in hyphenated parameters
+(i.e. the parameter _--Code-Review_ becomes _$codereview_).

 ## Examples